protontypes/open-sustainable-technology/README.md

 - [pvanalytics](https://github.com/pvlib/pvanalytics) - Quality control, filtering, feature labeling, and other tools for working with data from photovoltaic energy systems.
 - [IonMonger](https://github.com/PerovskiteSCModelling/IonMonger) - A free and fast perovskite solar cell simulator with coupled ion vacancy and charge carrier dynamics in one dimension.
 - [rayflare](https://github.com/qpv-research-group/rayflare) - Provide a flexible, user-friendly Python environment to model complex optical stacks, with a focus on solar cells.
+- [pv-terms](https://github.com/DuraMAT/pv-terms) - Contains nomenclature for PV-relevant terms that are used in modeling and data analysis for PV systems.

 ### Wind Turbines